 These AMS resources facilitate getting published, connecting with collaborators, traveling to meetings and conferences, and finding relevant mathematics publications.

 - AMS-Simons Travel Grants.
-People who are less than 4 years past the PhD can apply for these $4000 grants to support travel to conferences or to work with research collaborators.
-Deadline each year is Feb 1.
+People who are less than 4 years past the PhD can apply for these $5000 grants to support travel and research expenses for conferences or to work with research collaborators.
+Deadline each year is March 31.

 - Mathematics Research Communities.
 This program fosters research collaborations among recent PhDs and includes a week-long summer workshop and Special Session at the Joint Mathematics Meetings.